Navigation and Quality

 Our goal is to complete the process in 90 days, however timelines are dependent on how quickly documents and approvals come from you, your physician, and outside agencies.
 You must be approved for all layers of eligibility before enrolling into a service.
 Please know that throughout this process you will meet and work with several members of TRE’s team.
 We understand this can cause confusion, but it enables us to move more quickly through all requirements.

-TRE can also determine whether a person qualifies for services and supports due to an intellectual or developmental disability.
+TRE can also determine whether a person qualifies for services and supports due to an intellectual or developmental disability or delay.
 Please review and submit the following documentation:

 - Proof of legal residency, such as a birth certificate or social security card